What is Safety Auditing?

 |Actions that are good practice, and would be expected to be taken by your organisation

 Actions required to address a minor non-conformity to the OHSAS 18001 or other agreed standard

 |Other suggestions that, whilst not essential, may enhance the working environment and morale of employees.|

-OHSAS 18001 is an international management standard that is due to receive UKAS accreditation in 2016 and will be launched as ISO 45001.
+ISO 45001 is an international management standard.
 The Association of British Insurers has stated that organisations who meet a recognised standard are likely to attract a healthy discount from their Employers Liability Insurance premium.